cleemullins/cmullins/BuildImprovements.md

 ## Transcript based testing
 1. Plan for testing both C# + JS dialog system using transcript file(s).

+## Tools process improvments
+1. Baseline all tools on the same version number.
+Right now each tool has a different version.

 ## Recognizers-Text
 1. Add CI/CD build for Recognizers-Text in C#
 2. Add CI/CD build for Recognizers-Test in JS